Use SLEAP on the SWC HPC cluster#

 train-script.sh

-The precise commands will depend on the model configuration you chose in SLEAP.
-Here we see two separate training calls, one for the ‘centroid’ and another for the ‘centered_instance’ model.
+The precise files will depend on the model configuration you chose in SLEAP.
+Here we see two config files, one for the ‘centroid’ and another for the ‘centered_instance’ model.
 That’s because in this example we have chosen the ‘Top-Down’ configuration, which consists of two neural networks - the first for isolating the animal instances (by finding their centroids) and the second for predicting all the body parts per instance.

 Top-Down model configuration